-Based on the observation results, the Japan Meteorological Agency compiles the "Climate Change Monitoring Report" and releases the latest scientific information and findings on climate change.
+Based on the latest observation results, the Japan Meteorological Agency compiles the "Climate Change Monitoring Report" and releases the latest scientific information and findings on climate change.

-In December 2020, the Japan Meteorological Agency and the Ministry of Education, Culture, Sports, Science and Technology released "Climate Change in Japan 2020," an overview of observation results and future projections on climate change, based on the advice of the "Advisory Panel on Climate Change".
+In December 2020, the Japan Meteorological Agency (JMA) and the Ministry of Education, Culture, Sports, Science and Technology (MEXT) released "Climate Change in Japan 2020," an overview of observed changes and projections on climate change, based on the advice of the MEXT/JMA Advisory Board on climate change services.